wandb/docs/content/guides/integrations/yolox.md

 weight: 490
 ---

 [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) is an anchor-free version of YOLO with strong performance for object detection.
-YOLOX contains a Weights & Biases integration that enables you to turn on logging of training, validation and system metrics, as well as interactive validation predictions with just 1 command line argument.
+You can use the YOLOX Weights & Biases integration to turn on logging of metrics related to training, validation, and the system, and you can interactively validate predictions with a single command-line argument.

 ## Get started